mrdoob/three.js/threejs/lessons/threejs-voxel-geometry.md

 Using [the technique of merging the geometry](threejs-rendering-on-demand.html) will fix the issue for this example but what if instead of just making a single layer we filled in everything below the ground with voxel.
-In otherwords change the loop filling in the voxels to this
+In other words change the loop filling in the voxels to this

 ```js
 for (let y = 0; y < cellSize; ++y) {